Hunting Orange River PartridgeEnquire

 ORANGE RIVER PARTRIDGE (Scleroptila levaillantoides)

-The white throat bordered by a narrow black collar, ( The black-and-white feathers are less than 12 x 5 mm in size.
+The white throat bordered by a narrow black collar, (<10mm) and buff belly streaked with chestnut are diagnostic.
+The black-and-white feathers are less than 12 x 5 mm in size.
 In common with most other grassland partridge, the wings appear rufous or red in flight.

 Predominantly a grassland species.
 Orange River Partridge occur in the drier savannas and grasslands of the western regions of southern Africa.
 They prefer perennial grass of medium height and density, avoiding areas of sparse cover such as overgrazed, frequently burnt areas, areas with too dense a growth of weeds or where grass has become too tall and rank.
 They are seldom found in the middle of homogeneous grasslands or croplands and almost never among trees.
 Orange River Partridge appear to prefer the boarders of pans, edges of croplands and mountain slopes with patches of moderately dense cover.
 Their optimum habitat is often characterised by termite mounds.
 They are apparently less dependent on underground bulbs than other grassland partridge species.